 Like many public housing projects, Allen Benedict Court in South Carolina was not equipped with these life-saving devices when CO poisoning claimed the lives of two residents in January of 2019.
 Firefighters responding to the call had to evacuate over 400 surviving residents.
 As well as losing their homes, these survivors have no way of knowing the full extent of the brain damage and other long-term harm their exposure may have caused.

 A follow-up investigation by NBC found at least 11 more CO-related fatalities in public housing since 2003.
+Is your home safe?
+This informational guide explains the dangers associated with carbon monoxide poisoning and steps you can take to prevent it.

 Progress on CO Safety Has Been Slow and Uneven